Qalthos/blog/content/FOSS@RIT/turbogears2-on-openshift-just-like-it-should-be.rst

 different during the build hook than in normal execution.
-Armed with this new knowledge, I headed over to OpenShift's IRC channel to get some answers (I had actually been in there for some time prior, just not with enough information for themore ruby-oriented users to help).
+Armed with this new knowledge, I headed over to OpenShift's IRC channel to get some answers (I had actually been in there for some time prior, just not with enough information for the more ruby-oriented users to help).

 They told me that yes, indeed there was a difference.
 During the build step, the database is stopped, hence why I could not connect to it.